hennychen/bp-gallery/readme.txt

 = 1.2.1=
 Admins can edit users albums and images.
 Image edit now possible from the Image tabe under My Galleries = 1.2.2=
-* "Fixed error when loading new albums.
+"Fixed error when loading new albums.
 Feature image no longer displayed in activity stream for galleries other than those marked public and registered members"
+= 1.2.3 =
+"Added support for new Wordpress image handling introduced in 3.5.
+Fixed other 3.5 compatibility issues.
+Backwardly compatible with previosu version of wordpress.
+Fixed issue where album changes not saved in Edit Album"
 == Help Out! ==

 If you want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).